The Many Faces of Stress

 This is the most common form of stress, which results from the pressures you’re subjected to in your everyday life.
 In small doses, acute stress can actually be beneficial to you.
 Think of athletes that are about to compete in an event.
 They experience acute stress, which triggers the production of adrenaline and giving them a burst of energy needed to perform at their best.

 The symptoms of this type of stress are easily recognizable, and mostly affect a person only in the short term.
 Common symptoms include back or neck pain, muscular tensions, headache, rapid heartbeat, sweaty palms, cold hands or feet.

 Episodic acute stress is quite common to most people.
 However, there are a few others who experience it more often than others.
 These people are the ones who are so focused on achieving organization and yet always fail when it comes to performance.
 Therefore, it is not surprising that they often become irritable, if not with themselves then their initial environment.
 This also explains why they find the workplace quite a stressful environment.

 Other forms of episodic acute stress are those people who keep worrying.
 They have become so pessimistic about the environment that they always project something wrong would happen.
 Hence, they end up feeling awful, tense, or anxious without having clear reasons for feeling that way.

 This is the type of stress that wears you out.
 Plus, it builds up over time and can produce long-term effects on a person, either emotionally or physically.
 Most forms of chronic stress are caused by trauma that they find difficult to let go and so it continues to disrupt their everyday lives.

-Compare this to charging a battery that produces high voltage that must be discharged.
+Compare this to charging a battery that produces a high voltage that must be discharged.
 In the case of a person suffering from psychological stress, the body fails to discharge that burst of energy that is produced.
-The continued raise in your heart rate and the production of adrenaline could result to fatal problems in your heart.
+The continued rise in your heart rate and the production of adrenaline could result in fatal problems in your heart.